-- The grove is a treasure for birdspotters and animal lover, expect to see Blackbirds, Short-Toed Tree Creepers (Certhia brachydactyla), Nuthatches (Sitta europaea), Green Woodpeckers (Picus viridis), white-backed woodpecker (Dendrocopos leucotos), Tordela (Turdus viscivorus), Sparrowhawks (Accipiter nisus) and Buzzards (Buteo Buteo).
-Mammals that you may see evidence of and if lucky spot are weasels, pine martens, badgers, foxes and wolves.
+- The grove is a treasure for bird spotters and animal lovers, expect to see Blackbirds, Short-toed Tree Creepers (Certhia brachydactyla), Nuthatches (Sitta europaea), Green Woodpeckers (Picus viridis), white-backed woodpecker (Dendrocopos leucotos), Tordela (Turdus viscivorus), Sparrowhawks (Accipiter nisus) and Buzzards (Buteo Buteo).
+Mammals that you may see evidence of and if lucky spot weasels, pine martens, badgers, foxes, and wolves.

-- Whether you are a tree bather or not savor and take away natural and cultural heritage memories of why this wood was a sacred ‘lucus’ devoted to Jupiter by Romans and in the Middle Ages it became a shrine to St Antonio Abate.
+- Whether you are a tree bather or not savour and take away natural and cultural heritage memories of why this wood was a sacred ‘lucus’ devoted to Jupiter by Romans and in the Middle Ages, it became a shrine to St Antonio Abate.

 Bosco di Sant’Antonio Family Walk & Picnic

-Download the trek route from the Majella Park website.
+Download the trek route from the Maiella Geo Park Park website.